Extracting value from plastics waste can be achieved through recycling and energy recovery, helping to save money and meet sustainability objectives.

 Feedstock recycling (or chemical recycling) means a process changing the chemical structure of plastic waste, converting it into shorter molecules, ready to be used for new chemical reactions.

 For instance, processes such as gasification and pyrolysis break down plastic waste to produce synthesis gas (syngas) as well as other liquid and semi-liquid products.
 In addition, new depolymerisation processes are under development to convert some types of plastics back into monomers for the production of virgin plastics.

 Feedstock recycling is a complementary technology, that can help diverting from landfill certain plastic waste which cannot be sustainably recycled by mechanical processes.
-Examples of suitable streams for feedstock recycling include laminated and composite plastics, low quality mixed plastics streams and plastics contaminated with food, soil, etc.
+Examples of suitable streams for feedstock recycling include laminated and composite plastics, low quality mixed plastics streams and contaminated plastics.

 The most common example of feedstock recycling in Europe is currently the use of plastic waste in blast furnaces, where plastics are gasified into syngas and replace coke, coal or natural gas to act as a reducing agent to convert iron ore and other oxidised metals into pure metals.